polio-nanopore/piranha/README.md

 Poliovirus Investigation Resource Automating Nanopore Haplotype Analysis

-piranha is a tool in development as part of the [Poliovirus Sequencing Consortium](https://polio-nanopore.github.io/).
-It runs an automated analysis pipeline for sequencing VP1 regions of the poliovirus or non-polio enterovirus genome (whole genome analysis to be implemented soon) and produces an interactive report alongside the consensus data.
+Piranha is a tool developed to help standardise and streamline sequencing of poliovirus.
+It's been developed by members of the Rambaut group at the University of Edinburgh as part of the [Poliovirus Sequencing Consortium](https://polio-nanopore.github.io/).
+Piranha runs an end-to-end read-to-report analysis that produces distributable, interactive reports alongside analysed consensus data.
+It produces an overall report, summarising the entire sequencing run, as well as a sample-specific report.
+Samples with virus of interest, such as VDPV are highlighted and certain quality-control flags can alert the user if there are issues with the run (such as a failed negative or positive control or identical sequences between samples that may be the result of contamination).

 Any issues or feedback about the analysis or report please flag to this repository.